Dorset Regiment: History

 The Territorials in Dorset trace their origins to the 1st Administrative Battalion, Dorsetshire Rifle Volunteers formed at Dorchester.
 Its first formation consisted of the following: The first volunteer corps in Dorset had their headquarters in Dorchester.
-The 1st Dorsetshire Rifle Volunteer Corps (1 Dorsetshire RVC) was at Bridport, 2 Dorsetshire RVC at Wareham, 3 Dorsetshire Rifle Volunteer Corps at Dorchester, 4th Dorsetshire RVC at Poole, 5 Dorsetshire RVC at Weymouth, 6 Dorsetshire RVC at Wimborne, 7 Dorsetshire RVC at Sherborne, 8 RVC at Blandford, 9 Dorsetshire RVC – Shaftesbury, 10 Dorsetshire RVC at Sturminster, 11 Dorsetshire Rifle Volunteer Corps at Gillingham, and 12 Dorsetshire RVC at Stalbridge.
+The 1st Dorsetshire Rifle Volunteer Corps (1 Dorsetshire RVC) was at Bridport, 2 Dorsetshire RVC at Wareham, 3 Dorsetshire Rifle Volunteer Corps at Dorchester, 4th Dorsetshire RVC at Poole, 5 Dorsetshire RVC at Weymouth, 6 Dorsetshire RVC at Wimborne, 7 Dorsetshire RVC at Sherborne, 8 RVC at Blandford, 9 Dorsetshire RVC – Shaftesbury, 10 Dorsetshire RVC at Sturminster, 11 Dorsetshire RVC at Gillingham, and 12 Dorsetshire RVC at Stalbridge.

 Eventually in 1880 as a result of the Childers Reforms the regiment was re-designated to the 1st Dorsetshire Rifle Volunteers.
 Just a year later it moved under control of the Dorsetshire Regiment as the volunteer battalion.

 Early history

 The Dorsetshire Regiment was established in the Regular Army in 1881 under the Childers Reforms by the amalgamation of the 39th (Dorsetshire) Regiment of Foot and the 54th (West Norfolk) Regiment of Foot.
 The 1st Battalion was stationed in Malta from 1888, in Egypt from 1889, and in British India from 1893, where it took part in operations in the Tirah Campaign on the North West Frontier in 1897–98.

 The 2nd Battalion was stationed in Ireland from 1893 to 1897, then in Malta from 1899.
-Following the outbreak of the Second Boer War in late 1899, they were sent to South Africa, participating in the Relief of Ladysmith.
+Following the outbreak of the Second Boer War, they were sent to South Africa in November 1899, and was engaged in the hard fighting after the battle of Colenso in December 1899.
+The battalion was the last to leave Spion Kop following the battle there in January 1900, and covered the retreat on that occasion.
+It took part in the subsequent movements leading up to the Relief of Ladysmith and was engaged in the operations which resulted in clearing the Boer forces out of Natal.
+They subsequently took part in the battle of Alleman's Nek (Almond's Nek), west of Volksrust on 11 June 1900, when 50 men were killed.
 The battalion stayed in South Africa throughout the war, which ended in June 1902 with the Peace of Vereeniging.
 Four months later 300 officers and men left Cape Town on the SS German in late September 1902, and arrived at Southampton in late October, when they were posted to Portland.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had one Reserve battalion and one Territorial battalion.
 (Note: These were the 3rd (Reserve) Battalion at the Regimental Depot and the 4th (TF) Battalion at High West Street, both in Dorchester.)